rlgraph/rlgraph.github.io/_posts/2019-01-04-introducing-rlgraph.md

 date:   2019-01-04 14:41:37 +0100
 categories: rlgraph
 ---
-# RLgraph: A unified interface for design and execution of RL algorithms
+# RLgraph: Robust, incrementally testable reinforcement learning

 We introduce RLgraph, a RL framework decoupling logical component composition from deep learning backend and distributed execution.
+RLgraph brings rigorous management of internal and external state, inputs, devices, and dataflow to reinforcement learning.

-Using RLgraph, users combine high level components in a space-independent manner and define input spaces.
+Using RLgraph, developers combine high level components in a space-independent manner and define input spaces.
 RLgraph then builds a backend-independent component graph which can be translated to a TensorFlow computation graph, or executed in define by run mode via PyTorch (1.0+).

 The resulting agents can be trained locally embedded in an application like any other library (e.g. numpy), or using backends such as distributed TensorFlow, Ray, and Horovod.
+RLgraph currently implements variants of contemporary methods such as SAC, IMPALA, APE-X, PPO.

 ![RLgraph stack]({{ site.url }}/images/rlgraph_stack.png)

-This design has numerous advantages compared to many existing libraries:
+This design has numerous advantages compared to many existing libraries which struggle to resolve the tension between prototyping, reusability across backends, and scalable execution:

 - Each component can be built and tested as its own graph - being able to systematically test arbitrary sub-graphs of complex algorithms drastically accelerates debugging and prototyping.
 Think of components as Sonnet-style objects but including API and device management, build system, separation of variable creation and computation logic.
-- Backend and space-independent high-level logic enables fast exploration of new designs.
+- Backend and space-independent high-level logic enables faster exploration of new designs.
-- Future-proof: Developers can decide on a per-model basis which backend to use to access specific framework features.
-Components can plug into any external library (e.g. TRFL).
 - Scalability: RLgraph agents can be arbitrarily executed e.g. on Ray using our Ray execution package, using distributed TensorFlow to explore end-to-end graphs, or using any distribution mechanism of choice.
+- Maintenance: Extending existing frameworks often means either duplicating large amounts of code or intransparently piling on new learning heuristics into a single implementation.
+Neither is desirable.
+In RLgraph, heuristics are first-class citizens which are separately built and tested.
 - No platform lock-in: The component graph is discarded after building for a specific backend, and models can be exported to framework specific standard formats.

+Overall, RLgraph targets a very specific and opinionated trade-off between enforcing strict interfaces and a rigorous build system, and exploration of new designs.
+Specifically, RLgraph is a framework meant for users that need to execute their research in practice in all kinds of deployment contexts.
+RLgraph is also meant to provide a simple plug and play high level API (see below).

 ## Architecture

 Users interact with RLgraph agents through a front-end agent API very similar to TensorForce (which some of us also created/worked on).
 Internally, agents rely on a graph executor which serves requests against the component graph and manages backend-specific execution semantics.
 For example,the TensorFlowExecutor handles sessions, devices, summaries, placeholders, profiling, distributed TF servers, and timelines.
 The PyTorch executor in turn manages default tensor types, devices, or external plugins such as Horovod.

 ![RLgraph execution]({{ site.url }}/images/rlgraph_graph_execution.png)

 This agent can be executed on external engines (e.g. using RLgraph's ```RayExecutors```) or be used like any other object in an application.